inspire-1a03/eru-2020/docs/eru-day1.md

 Use the colour code chart to identify the resistance of the other resistors in your kit (hint: the rest all have the same resistance and all use a 4-band colour code).
 - ***Hint:*** Use a resistor colour code calculator like [this](https://www.digikey.ca/en/resources/conversion-calculators/conversion-calculator-resistor-color-code-4-band) to assess your answer.
 These kind of calculators are useful when you have a resistor in hand (i.e. you know the colour code), and need to know its resistance.

-## Part 9: Building a proper circuit
+## Exercise 9: Building a proper circuit
 Now that you've properly identified the resistor you need for this circuit, how are you going to connect the pieces?
 - You could attempt to twist the wires together, but you might break something and it won't be very reliable
 - You could solder the pieces together, but we're just experimenting here.